Background pattern

 Terlipressin acetate

-Glypressin is an intravenous injection solution presented in a 8.5 ml glass vial containing 1 mg of terlipressin acetate (equivalent to 0.86 mg of terlipressin base).
-The solution concentration is 0.12 mg of terlipressin acetate/ml.
+Glypressin is a solution for intravenous injection, presented in a 8.5 ml glass ampoule containing 1 mg of terlipressin acetate (equivalent to 0.86 mg of terlipressin base).
+The concentration of the solution is 0.12 mg of terlipressin acetate/ml.

-Glypressin (terlipressin) belongs to a group of medications that reduces pressure in the liver veins (portal venous pressure) in patients with high blood pressure in the vein that carries blood to the liver (portal hypertension).
-Terlipressin acts by constricting blood vessels (vasoconstriction) in this area, helping to control bleeding from esophageal and stomach varices (esophagogastroduodenal) when it occurs.
+Glypressin (terlipressin) belongs to a group of medicines that decrease the pressure in the liver veins (portal venous pressure) in patients with high blood pressure in the vein that carries blood to the liver (portal hypertension).
+Terlipressin acts by constricting the blood vessels (vasoconstriction) in this area, helping to control bleeding from esophageal and stomach varices (esophagogastic) when it occurs.

 Glypressin also contributes to improving blood circulation in the kidneys, helping to recover renal function in patients with Hepatorenal Syndrome (a type of kidney failure in patients with severe liver dysfunction)